 Category: General Questions

-The IRS alerted taxpayers and the tax community it is experiencing high traffic on Where's My Refund as more tax returns come in.
-The heavy volume of refund inquiries means that the IRS anticipates both "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.
+The IRS states that the heavy volume of refund inquiries during tax season means that the IRS anticipates both "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.

 Due to the large number of inquiries and to avoid service disruptions, the IRS strongly urges taxpayers to only check on their refunds once a day.
-IRS systems are only updated once a day, usually overnight, and the same information is available whether on the Internet, IRS2go smartphone app or on IRS toll-free lines.
+IRS systems are only updated no more than every 24 hours, usually overnight and the same information is available whether on the Internet, IRS2go smartphone app or on IRS toll-free lines.
 While "Where's My Refund" is updated nightly, your account will not change that frequently.

-The IRS is seeing a good start to the filing season, and tax refunds are being issued timely.
+return may require additional review and take longer.
 Nine out of 10 taxpayers typically receive refunds in less than 21 days when they use e-file with direct deposit.

 Here are some tips to help taxpayers with their refund questions: